LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 An HTML page can be sent as the body of the message by using an `include` method call as the value to the ``-html`` parameter.
-Image references or URLs in the HTML page should be specified including the "http://" prefix and server name.
+Image references or URLs in the HTML page should be specified including the :ref:`!http://` prefix and server name.
 (Alternatively, images can be embedded within the email using the ``-htmlImages`` parameter as shown in a later example.)

-For example, the following HTML would reference an example web page and an image which shows a coupon graphic.
+For example, the following HTML would reference an example web page and an image showing a coupon graphic.
 Both addresses are fully specified since they will need to be loaded from within the email client without any other information about the web server. ::